1729/content/community/guides/poap-howto/body.md

 ![POAP mobile collection](images/poap-mobile-2.jpeg)

+For more advanced users, [this tutorial](https://www.publish0x.com/long-horizon/how-to-add-your-poaps-to-metamask-xyyyqrn) will show you how to connect Metamask to xDai and view your POAPs in Metamask.

 ## Using an ENS domain instead of a Metamask address

 If you look at the [event page for Beta Lecture 3](https://poap.gallery/event/15646), you can that the list of wallets that minted POAPs for it are a mix of Ethereum addresses and .eth domain names: